Where to start

-For a small additional fee (see Fees page) I offer detailed support plans tailored to your specific needs that outline all of the above plus discreet therapeutic tasks that could enable you to tackle each specific problem step by step.
+For an additional fee (see Fees page) I offer detailed support plans tailored to your specific needs that outline all of the above plus discreet therapeutic tasks that could enable you to tackle each specific problem step by step.

 Please go to the Appointments page if you would like to meet for an initial informal chat to discuss possibilities and options that might be available to you.
 It could save you a lot of time trying to figure out what to do on your own or finding out by trial and error.

 All written material on this website is subject to copyright and cannot be used or reproduced without permission and clear attribution being made to the author.
 Please contact me if in doubt.